thlib/php-jquery/README.md

 It started as a couple of helper functions and grew to what it is now

 It is in an unfinished state because otherwise I would have never published it.
-Lots of stuff is probably broken, no warranty what so ever.
+Lots of stuff could be broken, so try it first.
+I provide no warranty what so ever.

 Dependencies
 -----------